YantianZha/yantianphotos/photography/AAAI19_Honolulu_Hawaii.md

 This example shows how to include several galleries into one page.
 Also notice that some captions have been set.

-{% include gallery-layout.html gallery=site.data.galleries.ghent-light-festival-1 id_number=1 %}

-The pictures from part two:

-{% include gallery-layout.html gallery=site.data.galleries.ghent-light-festival-2 id_number=2 %}
+{% include gallery-layout.html gallery=site.data.galleries.AAAI19_Honolulu_Hawaii %}

 This is an example gallery.
 All images licensed under [CC-BY-NC-SA license][license].
 Check the [Git Repo][repo] for a copy of this license.